benjgorman/benjgorman.github.io/_projects/2020-05-01-emoji-accessibility.md

 Emoji Accessibility for Visually Impaired People.
 Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI '20)

 ## Collborators
-Dr Garreth Tigwell - Rochester Institute of Technology Dr Ben Gorman - Bournemouth University
+* Dr Garreth Tigwell - Rochester Institute of Technology
-Dr Rachel Menzies - The University of Dundee
+* Dr Rachel Menzies - The University of Dundee